Find the Knowledge and Confidence You Need to Pursue a Military Divorce

 - Page 1

-Child Support and Alimony Enforcement in Military Divorces Military service doesn't excuse a spouse from paying child support or alimony.
+Enforcing Child Support and Alimony Orders After a Military Divorce Military service doesn't excuse a spouse from paying child support or alimony.
 If a service member fails to pay ordered support, wage garnishment is an option.

-Child Support Determinations in Military Divorces Military members are required to abide by court-issued child support orders.
+Military Service Makes Child Support Determinations More Complex Military members are required to abide by court-issued child support orders.
 However, military service can make child support determinations more complex.

-Alimony Determinations in Military Divorces Alimony is a complicated issue made even more complex by the additional laws that apply when one spouse is in the military.
+Military Divorce Adds Additional Complexity to Alimony Determinations Alimony is a complicated issue made even more complex by the additional laws that apply when one spouse is in the military.
 This article explains what to do.